 4.1.2.
-Components of OLED Systems
+Components of OLED Luminaires

-The OLED may be described in similar terms, although the "device" and "fixture" may be difficult to distinguish in the usual panel configurations that are currently being explored.
-The OLED device consists of layers of materials, including an emissive layer that corresponds to the basic LED chip, and other layers that provide encapsulation, electrical connection and packaging.
+The OLED may be described in similar terms, although the "device" and "fixture" are difficult to distinguish in some panel configurations that are currently being explored.
+The OLED device consists of layers of materials, including an emissive layer that corresponds to the basic LED chip and other layers that provide encapsulation, electrical connection and packaging.
 The existence of the electrode and the substrate in the light path is an important distinction between an OLED and an LED.
-The substrate adds optical losses, which is not a significant issue with glass, the typical material in today's OLEDs, but may become an issue with flexible polymers that may be used in the future.
+The OLED's substrate adds scattering losses, which is not a significant issue with glass, the typical material in today's OLEDs, but may become an issue with flexible polymers that may be used in the future.
 For large area OLEDs, electrode sheet resistance may also become significant; however, this can be minimized with certain electrical designs.
 As the complexity of the electrodes or the segmentation increases, a diffuser may become necessary to obscure blocked areas (visible in the panel shown in Figure 4-2).
-The active layers of the OLED (there may be more than the one shown in the simplified diagram below) emit light in both directions, but the metal cathode reflects the light so that it, too, passes through the substrate.
-Therefore, the reflective properties of the cathode may also introduce losses into the system.
+In some OLEDs, the emissive layers (there may be more than the one shown in the simplified diagram below) emit light in both directions, but the metal cathode reflects the light so that it, too, passes through the substrate.
+Therefore, the reflective properties of the cathode may also introduce losses into the luminaire.
 The simple planar structure shown in this diagram would trap much of the light within the OLED device due to internal reflections.
 Therefore, modification of the substrate surface could be employed to improve the efficiency.
-Components of an OLED system are shown in Figure 4-2.
+It is also possible to manufacture an OLED with a highly transparent cathode (typically with up to 80% transmission across the visible spectral region).
+This creates the potential for either entirely transparent devices or "top emitting" structures built on opaque or reflective substrate and anode combinations.
+By engineering the thickness and refractive index of the transparent cathode, an additional degree of control over optical out-coupling is accomplished which might lead to higher extraction efficiency.
+Furthermore, these architectures enable the use of opaque metal foil substrates and perhaps cheaper, large area materials yet to be invented.
+Components of an OLED luminaire are shown in Figure 4-2.